|

 the Genus Aratinga, a taxonomic group that has conures that look

-include the Jenday Conure, Sun Conure, and the Golden-fronted
+group include the Jenday Conure, Sun Conure, and the

-Conure.
-Like most conures inside this genus, full coloring is not
+Golden-fronted Conure.
+Like most conures inside this genus, full

-apparent until the conure reaches about a year of age.
+coloring is not apparent until the conure reaches about a year of

-bright as the Sun Conure, the Gold-capped Conure has some similar
+as bright as the Sun Conure, the Gold-capped Conure has some

-colorings.
-For example, the cap is golden and highlighted by a red
+similar colorings.
+For example, the cap is golden and highlighted

-band above the forehead and around the eyes.
-Their bodies are green
+by a red band above the forehead and around the eyes.
+Their

-but hues of aqua can be seen in direct sunlight.
-Red underlines the
+bodies are green but hues of aqua can be seen in direct sunlight.

 Problems:

-turning your conure into a screamer, proper techniques should be
+avoid turning your conure into a screamer, proper techniques

-used to help minimize screaming.
-These parrots cannot be expected
+should be used to help minimize screaming.
+These parrots cannot

-to keep quiet during their natural calling times, which is during
+be expected to keep quiet during their natural calling times,

 Like most